Before scheduling blepharoplasty, you will meet with a plastic surgeon and an eye specialist (ophthalmologist) to discuss:

 - A physical examination.
-Your surgeon conducts a physical examination, which may include testing your tear production.
-Special tools may be used to measure parts of your eyelids.
+Your surgeon will conduct a physical examination, which may include testing your tear production and measuring parts of your eyelids.

-- Photographs.
+- Eyelid photography.
 Your eyes will be photographed from different angles.
-These photos help with planning the surgery and assessing its immediate and long-term effects, and supporting an insurance claim.
+These photos help with planning the surgery, assessing its immediate and long-term effects, and supporting an insurance claim.

-- Stop taking aspirin, ibuprofen (Advil, Motrin, others), naproxen (Aleve), and any other medication or herbal supplement associated with increased bleeding.
+- Stop taking aspirin, ibuprofen (Advil, Motrin IB), naproxen (Aleve, Naprosyn), and any other medication or herbal supplement associated with increased bleeding.
 It's best not to use these medications and supplements for two weeks before and after surgery.
-Take only medications approved or prescribed by your surgeon.
+Take only medications approved by your surgeon.

 - Quit smoking several weeks before your surgery.
 Smoking can reduce your ability to heal after surgery.

 - Arrange for someone to drive you to and from surgery if you're having outpatient surgery.
 Plan to have someone stay with you for the first night after returning home from surgery.

-- Surgery of the eyelids.
-The American Academy of Facial Plastic and Reconstructive Surgery. http://www.aafprs.org/patient/procedures/blepharoplasty.html.
-Accessed May 16, 2011.
+- Eyelid surgery.
+American Academy of Facial Plastic and Reconstructive Surgery. http://www.aafprs.org/patient/procedures/blepharoplasty.html.
+Accessed Feb.
+7, 2014.

-- What is cosmetic eyelid plastic surgery?
+- Eyelid surgery.
 American Society of Plastic Surgeons. http://www.plasticsurgery.org/cosmetic-procedures/eyelid-surgery.html.
-Accessed May 16, 2011.
+Accessed Feb.
+7, 2014.